 Reverse an Insurance Payment (Post a Takeback)

-When you receive an insurance payment reversal or “takeback” on an ERA or EOB, use the Insurance Payments tool to quickly reverse the payment so you can then post the corrected payment and adjustment amounts.
+When you receive an insurance payment reversal or “takeback”, PCC EHR can sometimes post it automatically when you process the ERA.
+Otherwise, use the Insurance Payments tool to manually reverse the payment so you can then post the corrected payment and adjustment amounts.

 Video: Watch Reverse an Insurance Payment (Post a Takeback) to learn more.